openjdk/amber-docs/site/guides/text-blocks-guide.md

 If you need to have trailing white space in a text block, then you can use one of the following strategies:

+    // new escape sequence for space, see below
+    String q = """
+        trailing\s\s\s
+        white space
+        """;

     // character substitution
     String r = """